naess91/CFlash/README.md

 Installation
 -------------------------
 To install with Composer and Packagist:
-`Re
+`"ernb14/cflash": "dev-master"`

 How to use flash messages
 -------------------------